So you might’ve recently been advised to take the mobile-friendly test in the wake of Google’s latest algorithm update.

 But setting aside excitable American portmanteaus, in good old-fashioned Norfolk parlance we’d simply say: “thass a big ‘un!”.
 The update is expected to affect more search queries than Panda, which itself affected 12% of global search queries.

-- The algorithm assesses your site on a page-by-page basis, so you’ll get some benefit from this update, even if you only have a few mobile friendly pages
+- The algorithm assesses your site on a page-by-page basis.
+This means you’ll get some benefit from this update, even if you only have a few mobile-friendly pages.

-- Each individual page on your site however, is either mobile friendly or not.
-There are no half-measures, so if your pages are tripping up on a minor technical issue get it fixed quickly!
+- Each individual page on your site, however, is either mobile friendly or not.
+There are no half-measures.
+If your pages are tripping up on a minor technical issue get it fixed quickly!